Who wouldn’t want to pay off their mortgage faster? The big question is “how do I do it?”

 If you can really commit to making increased payments on a regular basis, shortening a 30-year mortgage to a 15-year loan would also save you about half of the interest and probably is the fastest way you could pay off your mortgage.

-You could also pay extra in such a way that the payments you make would be what you would pay if you had a 15 year loan.
 Use an online mortgage calculator to figure what your monthly mortgage would be if it were a 15 year rather than a 30 year and use that amount to pay monthly.
-You’ve basically just created a 15 year loan that give you some cushion if some months you can’t make the higher payment, as you have the 30 year payment to fall back on.
+You’ve basically just created a 15 year loan that gives you some cushion if some months you can’t make the higher payment, as you have the 30 year payment to fall back on.

 4 – Refinance to a Lower Interest Rate Loan

-With a lower interest rate, due to mortgage refinancing, the required monthly mortgage payments would be also lower and if you could maintain the same level of payments as before (with the higher rate), that would be equal to increasing monthly payments, and thus pay off your mortgage faster.
+With a lower interest rate, due to mortgage refinancing, the required monthly mortgage payments would be also lower and if you could maintain the same level of payments as before (with the higher rate), that would be equal to increasing monthly payments, and –BOOM!– pay off your mortgage faster.

-Time is on the side of the banks with a mortgage.
 What looks like a low rate could add up to hundreds of thousands over the course of thirty years in interest for the bank (and money out of your pocket).
 Reducing the amount you owe on your principle can save you a ton of money that you could use elsewhere to build wealth.
-Paying down your mortgage faster will save you far more over the life of your mortgage than most coupon cutting can achieve.

 I would love to refinance but due to the fact that housing prices have gone down so much, much of the 20% down payment we put down is gone, so we’d probably be forced to pay PMI which would negate most if not all of the interest rate savings.
 So, the plan right now is that when one of the student loans is paid off by the end of the year (hopefully sooner) we will start bumping that over to the mortgage to increase our payments.
 We’re in year four of a thirty year loan so the interest knocked off during the life of the loan from the extra payments would be substantial enough to make it worth it in my eyes.